rakesh-i/ESP32-Autonomous-car/README.md

 * This porject uses very cheap off the shelf items to build your own autonomous car.
 * Easy to understand and train your own AI models.

 Of course there are plug and play systems which you can buy, But those are very costly or you need a CS degree from MIT to understand the documentation, which can be little intimidating for bigginers.
+I was one of those guys.
+So here's my Project.
 Thanks to all the people who have contributed to expanding this project and thanks for using it.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.